Many things matter about a neighborhood, but the first thing most people notice

 Notable & Unique: People

-The Wurzbach Rd / Fredericksburg Rd neighborhood has a greater percentage
+Wurzbach Rd / Fredericksburg Rd neighborhood are currently enrolled in college.
+This is

 Notable & Unique: Real Estate